RocketDerp/April14_2025/Grim_Blunt/Pop/Popular_Vibe_Media.md

 In the past few years in USA, the term "vibe" has become common way to describe the situation. "vibe coding" for software generation. "vibe politics"

-As an autistic person, communications input/output disorder, #AutismSpectrumDisorder
+As an autistic person, communications input/output disorder, Autism Spectrum Disorder

 I can listen to people and think a lot about how we communicate and say: "vibe media consumption" to "the news", "the mainstream media" - vibe media consumption.
 Very reactionary, shallow, superficial, clickbait.
 Baited by vibe clicking.
 Baited by vibe like Fox News and Joe Rogan "vibe media".